nileane/TangerineUI-for-Mastodon/README.md

 * Copy & paste the contents of 🍊 [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/legacy/TangerineUI.css) to the **Custom CSS** field in the administration panel on your Mastodon instance (Navigate to https://*domain*/admin/settings/appearance).
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/legacy/TangerineUI-purple.css) instead.

+> [!WARNING]
-⚠️ **Caution: Using the 'Custom CSS' field to apply Tangerine UI will prevent all users on your instance from being able to choose another theme in their Appearance settings** ([see *Accessibility*](#accessibility)).
-Please make sure there is a consensus among your users for doing so.
+> **Using the 'Custom CSS' field to apply Tangerine UI will prevent all users on your instance from being able to choose another theme in their Appearance settings** ([see *Accessibility*](#accessibility)).
+> Please make sure there is a consensus among your users for doing so.
 If not, see below how to install Tangerine UI as an optional theme for your users.

 ### Install Tangerine UI as an optional theme on your instance [Recommended]:
 Follow these instructions if you wish to add Tangerine UI as an available theme for your users on your instance.